 That said, a few controllers are clearly much better than others.

 Mid-range buyers are usually serious DJs aspiring for greater professionalism.
-If this describes you, choose either the Numark NVII or Reloop Terminal Mix8.
-If you use Traktor, you can’t go wrong with Traktor Kontrol S4 MK2.
+If this describes you, choose the Numark NVII.
+If you use Traktor, you can’t go wrong with Traktor Kontrol S4 MK3.

 High-end controllers can start from $1,000 and go all the way up to $2,500+.
 If you’re in this segment, you want features and power.
 Pick from either Pioneer DDJ-RZX or Denon MCX8000, Pioneer’s and Denon’s flagship controllers.
 If you use Traktor, choose Traktor Kontrol S8.